f4hbg/ezChromato/README.md

 uses plain ASCII files/stream

-network file transfer at the end of each acquisition
+autosampler compatible*

-final visualisation and post-processing on any software compatible with ASCII files
+post-processing on any software compatible with ASCII files

-autosampler compatible if you have access to READY and START NC/NO outputs on your chromatograph

 successfully tested on Perkin Elmer Autosampler XL and HP5890